axelarnetwork/axelar-docs/pages/dev/gmp/gas-services/overview.md

 - Monitors `AxelarGasReceiver` for receipt of payment, and gets the amount paid as `amountPaid`.
 - Matches those to contract calls.
-- Executes the specified contract call, specifying the `gasLimit` defined above. (@PJ, is this right?)
+- Executes the specified contract call, specifying the `gasLimit` defined above.

 See [[Pay Gas](pay-gas)] for more.